-In my view, the best way to execute a zipper merge is to match the speed of the other lane and then merge at the end, regardless of whether there is space in front of you.
+In my view, the best way to execute a zipper merge is to match the speed of the other lane (regardless of whether there is space ahead of you) and then merge at the end of your lane.
 This procedure is safest and fairest.
 I want more people to do it.

 Spend enough time on the internet, and you are bound to encounter a smug proponent of the zipper merge (also called the late merge).

 Springing forth like Batman to the bat signal, at any complaint of a cutting driver, the zipper merge proponent interrupts with smug condescension, in words likely not far from these:

 ”—Actually, it’s not rude to zoom down the left lane and merge in at the end.
 In fact, zipper merging is what you’re supposed to do.
 The Minnesota Department of Transportation website says so.
 All you virtue-signaling whiners are actually wrong, inefficient, and unsafe.
 We cutters are merely being rewarded for our superior cleverness and moral correctness when we zoom by you chumps.”

 I believe this argument to not only be wrong, but dangerous.
 Here why.

 The Minnesota Department of Transportation lists three benefits of the zipper merge:

 - Greater safety, because the zipper merge limits the difference in speeds between the two lanes

 - Less blockage of earlier offramps, because the zipper merge fills two lanes rather than one, backing up only half the distance

 - Reduced feelings of unfairness, road rage, and ‘forced’ merges, since zipper merging limits the ability and incentive to cut